kymbert/junit_to_html/README.md

 Python module to create an HTML summary page from junit XML reports.

 ## Summary
-The **junit_to_html** module will create an HTML report page based on junit test results.
-This makes reviewing a single test run fast and easy while retaining the junit XML files for more detailed investigations.
+The **junit_to_html** module will create a static HTML report page based on junit test results.
+This makes reviewing single test runs fast and easy while retaining the junit XML files for detailed investigations of test failures.

 At the top of the page is a Summary section listing overall results of each test suite executed.